Wimba (Blackboard Collaborate) Instructor

 Navigate to the section you want to place your Wimba Classroom.
 Note: one room per course is recommended although you have the capability to create a Wimba Classroom within each section.
 Multiple rooms could cause confision for your students.

-A window will pop-up for you to create the classroom, A short descriptive name (50 characters or less) should be filled into the *Activity Name Box.
-Select New Room in the drop down arrow after *Associated Room.
-As soon as you select New Room, a Script Prompt will ask for the name of the New Room.
-Fill in the name and click ok.
+A window will pop-up for you to create the classroom, A short descriptive name (50 characters or less) should be filled into the Title Box.
+Click on Save and Return to Course or Save and Display.